ankane/ahoy/README.md

 ## What You Get

-When a person visits your website, Ahoy creates a visit with lots of useful information.
+When someone visits your website, Ahoy creates a visit with lots of useful information.

 Use the `current_visit` method to access it.